- Argentina Declassification Projects

 U.S. law requires the Secretary of State to provide Congress, by April 30 of each year, a full and complete report on terrorism with regard to those countries and groups meeting criteria set forth in the legislation.
 This annual report is entitled Country Reports on Terrorism.
 Beginning with the report for 2004, it replaced the previously published Patterns of Global Terrorism.

-- 2016 National Trade Estimate Report on Foreign Trade Barriers (PDF 9 MB)
+- 2021 National Trade Estimate Report on Foreign Trade Barriers (PDF 288 kb)

 The National Trade Estimate Report on Foreign Trade Barriers (NTE) is an annual series that highlights significant foreign barriers to U.S. exports.
 This document is a companion piece to the President’s Trade Policy Agenda published by USTR in March.
 This report is based upon information compiled within USTR, the Departments of Commerce and Agriculture, and other U.S. Government agencies, and supplemented with information provided in response to a notice published in the Federal Register, and by members of the private sector trade advisory committees and U.S. Embassies abroad.